-“Midwives know that it is both a great honor and a great responsibility to serve women, and so must act with integrity and purpose when providing care to women and their families.
-The practice of midwifery is well served by midwives who act as servant leaders*, taking into account the larger context of a woman’s life while considering her unique individual circumstances.
-Through engaging in genuine dialogue with women, midwives can develop the virtue of prudence that will aid them in making decisions about how and when to advocate for women and babies, whether it means taking a strong stand or working more quietly.”
+“Birth workers know that it is both a great honor and a great responsibility to serve women, and so must act with integrity and purpose when providing care to women, individuals, and their families.
+A career in birth is well served by birth workers who act as servant leaders*, taking into account the larger context of a woman’s life while considering her unique individual circumstances.
+Through engaging in genuine dialogue with women and individuals, birth workers can develop the virtue of prudence that will aid them in making decisions about how and when to advocate for women and babies, whether it means taking a strong stand or working more quietly.”

 --Mary Sommers, MMCI Founder and Director of Academic Affairs

-At MMCI, we believe midwifery is a calling.
+At MMCI, we believe working in the birth field is a calling.
 As such, it is very important that you as a prospective student examine and define what that means to you.
-Here you will find links to the nuts and bolts of the MMCI CPM Program, but first we ask that you consider the following questions before you begin a journey that will change you, your family, your community…and the world, one midwife at a time.
+Here you will find links to the nuts and bolts of the MMCI Maternal Child Health Specialist Programs, but first we ask that you consider the following questions before you begin a journey that will change you, your family, your community…and the world, one birth worker at a time.

-Why do I want to be a midwife?
+Why do I want to work in this field?

-How do my partner and other family members feel about my commitment to become a midwife?
+How do my partner and other family members feel about my commitment to become a Maternal Child Health Specialist?